-On March 28, 2024 there were 47,497,345 shares of common stock outstanding.
+On March 31, 2025 there were 47,513,451 shares of common stock outstanding.

-The table includes shares that the indicated individual had the right to acquire within 60 days after March 28, 2024.
+The table includes shares that the indicated individual had the right to acquire within 60 days after March 31, 2025.
 It also includes shares the receipt of which certain of our Directors have deferred under a deferred compensation program described above under "Non-employee Director compensation."
-The table does not include unvested RSUs issued under the existing Stock Award and Incentive Plans unless they vest within 60 days after March 28, 2024, since such units do not carry voting or investment power.
+The table does not include unvested RSUs issued under the existing Stock Award and Incentive Plans unless they vest within 60 days after March 31, 2025, since such units do not carry voting or investment power.
 Unless otherwise indicated in the footnotes, all such interests are owned directly and the indicated person or entity has sole voting and dispositive power with respect to the interests.
+With respect to Mr. Lerner, it includes the shares he beneficially owned as of the effective date of his termination of employment on October 2, 2024.

 Shares of Common Stock Beneficially Owned

 Names of Beneficial Owners (1) Number (2) Percent of Class (%)

-Directors:
+Directors and Director Nominee:

-Hugo Bagué 24,461
+Hugo Bagué 26,287

-Matthew Carter, Jr. 5,931
+Matthew Carter, Jr. 7,454

+Catherine Clay - -

-Susan M. Gore (3) - -
+Susan M. Gore 1,458

-Tina Ju 4,697
+Tina Ju 6,512

-Bridget Macaskill 9,021
+Bridget Macaskill 10,487

-Deborah H. McAneny 15,206
+Deborah H. McAneny 16,615

-Siddharth (Bobby) Mehta 7,006
+Siddharth (Bobby) Mehta 8,984

-Moses Ojeisekhoba 3,057
+Moses Ojeisekhoba 4,531

-Jeetendra (Jeetu) I. Patel 5,394
+Jeetendra (Jeetu) I. Patel 6,803

-Ann Marie Petach (4) 9,444

-Larry Quinlan 2,635
+Joseph (Larry) Quinlan 3,669

-Efrain Rivera 4,576
+Efrain Rivera 6,050

-Christian Ulbrich 134,988
+Christian Ulbrich 144,685

 Named Executive Officers:

+Richard Bloxam (3) 41,427

-Karen Brennan 15,875
+Karen Brennan 18,360

 Yishai Lerner 40,769

-Neil Murray 18,952
+Neil Murray 21,937

-Mihir Shah 40,769
+Mihir Shah 43,463

-All Directors and Named Executive Officers as a group (17 persons) 342,781
+All Directors and Executive Officers as a group (22 persons) 433,483

-Less than 1%
+\ Less than 1%